 1 tbsp cinnamon

-Preheat the oven to 350.
+Preheat the oven to 350 F (177 C).
 In a large bowl sift or whisk together the flour, cream of tartar, baking soda, salt, cinnamon, ginger, and cloves.

 In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar together until light and fluffy, 1-2 minutes.
 Add the eggs one at a time, beating until they are fully incorporated.
 Add the vanilla and scrape down the sides of the mixing bowl.
 Add the dry ingredients and mix on low speed until well-blended.
 I think these cookies are better after the dough has chilled for a few hours, but you can make them right away if you want–they’ll just be a little flatter.

-Combine the sugar and spices used for rolling the cookies in a bowl.
+Combine the sugar and cinnamon used for rolling the cookies in a bowl.
 Scoop small spoonfuls of cookie dough and roll them between your palms to get nice balls.
-Roll them in the spiced sugar, and place them on cookie sheets covered with silpats or parchment.
+Roll them in the spiced sugar, and place them on cookie sheets covered with parchment paper.